Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Step 3: Click on the Edit icon next to the file resolution to enter the "Settings" window.
 Select the settings you prefer or pick "Small Size" to let Uniconverter select the details for you.

-Video files are ordinarily large files, but through the use of codecs, we can compress them into smaller file sizes and then decode them during playback.
-Codecs are small pieces of code that make this possible, without which, playback would be impossible.
+Video files are ordinarily large files, but we can compress them into smaller file sizes and then decode them during playback through codecs.
+Codecs are small pieces of code that make this possible, without which playback would be impossible.

-That's why the absence of codecs will prevent playback, while corrupt codecs will cause any number of issues, which include the MKV video no sound problem.
+That's why the absence of codecs will prevent playback, while corrupt codecs will cause many issues, including the MKV video no sound problem.
 K-Lite Codec Pack is one of, if not the most popular high-quality codec packages out there.
-Using it will make sure your MKV videos will be encoded and decoded correctly, removing your no sound woes.
+Using it will ensure your MKV videos will be encoded and decoded correctly, removing your no sound woes.

 This is what you do if your codecs are corrupt or outdated.